Scattering amplitudes in Quadratic Graivty in a general formalism: The S matrix and the LSZ formula

 It is clear that

 Therefore the Green function $G(x-y)$ is given by

 being $G^{m}(x-y)$ any of the standard Green functions for a massive scalar field.
-There are plenty of such Green functions since the addition of a homogeneous solution of the wave operator leads to a new Green function.
-In terms of any of these Geen kernel, the following integral relation for $\phi_1$
+There are plenty of such Green functions, as the addition of a homogeneous solution of the wave operator to any of those leads to a new Green function.
+In terms of any of these Green kernels, the following integral relation for $\phi_1$

 is found.
-By assuming that $\phi_1$ vanish fast enough at the spatial infinite, it is concluded that the spatial part of the left hand side is related to two types of integrals.
+By assuming that $\phi_1$ vanishes fast enough at the spatial infinite, it is concluded that the spatial part of the left hand side is related to two types of integrals.
 The first is related to the laplacian $\Delta_y$ in three dimensions, appearing in $\square_y$,.
 This contribution is

 The right hand side is obtained from the left by noticing that the left integrand is the gradient of $\phi_1(y)\nabla_y G(y-x)-G(y-x)\nabla_y \phi_1(y)$.
 If everything vanish in the infinite surface $S_y$ this gives no contributions.
 The other spatial contribution, due to the terms with $\square_y^2$, are given by